 Choose your geometric pattern

 Match the geometry to the intention.
 Flower of Life for balance and creation.
 Metatron's Cube for protection and structure.
 Six-pointed star for harmony of opposites.
 Simple hexagon for grounded efficiency.
-Triangle for manifestation and forward motion.
-Pick one and commit — switching mid-build scrambles the field.
+Triangle for focused forward motion — concentrating effort toward a single outcome.
+Pick one and commit — switching mid-build scrambles the layout.

 Lay the template on your chosen surface

 Print your grid pattern on paper or cloth and place it on the flat surface where the grid will live.
 Smooth out any wrinkles.
-The lines are your placement guide — the more precisely the stones sit on them, the cleaner the geometry holds.
+The lines are your placement guide — place each stone as accurately as you can on the marked points, since the visual cleanliness of the layout helps you stay focused on the intention.

 Place the center stone, then way stones, then desire stones

 Start with the center stone in the middle.
 As you set it down, say your intention out loud one more time.
 Then place the way stones in their inner positions around the center, followed by the desire stones in the outer ring.
-Build inside-out — never outside-in.
+Build inside-out: center, then way stones, then desire stones.
+This is the standard sequence; it keeps the focal point clear and the outer ring meaningful.

 Activate the grid by tracing connecting lines

 Hold a clear quartz point or wand (your finger works if you don't have one).
 Starting at the center stone, trace an invisible line outward to the first way stone, back to the center, to the next way stone, back to center — then connect each way stone to its matching desire stone.
 As you trace, repeat your intention.
-The activation pass tells the grid that it's live.
+The activation pass is what marks the grid as live.
+Tracing the connections out loud is the practitioner's signal — to themselves and to the practice — that the grid is now working.

 Leave the grid undisturbed for 24 to 72 hours minimum